 All Autumn Painting Alla Prima students must enroll full-time, for the entire 3 week term.

 (Single living available in limited supply, for +300 euros minimum.)

 |HOW to APPLY:||

-Admissions for 2020 AUTUMN PAINTING – ALLA PRIMA will open in March 2020.
+Admissions for 2020 AUTUMN PAINTING – ALLA PRIMA are OPEN.

 2020 Autumn Painting – Alla Prima students will receive daily instruction and observe lecture-demonstrations (2-3x/week) by visiting faculty David Baird.

 The primary focus of the class is to develop compositions from the live model, with both short and long poses—beginning with quick, broad color studies focusing on planar relationships, organization, and composition.
 Progressively longer poses will allow students to work toward a higher resolution.

 Demonstrations may consist of both drawing and painting, in order to isolate and simplify certain topics for discussion.
 Students will also be encouraged to draw as a preliminary or supplementary exercise, to explore compositional motifs, or to better develop their own sense of form.
 Minimum of two faculty demonstrations per week.

 Individual critique or painting demonstration will be given five days weekly, and the studio culture will offer daily opportunities for questions, discussions and impromptu “work-in-progress” demonstrations.

 |David BAIRD||(b.
 1986) is visiting faculty in drawing and painting.|